 But to me, travel isn’t just about checking countries off a list.
 I travel because I am infinitely curious.
-It’s not just a clever tagline – it really is my approach to travel.
-I want to talk to people, understand a country’s or region’s history, taste the food, remember the scent in the air.
+It’s not just a tagline – it really is my approach to life.
+I want to talk to people, understand a country’s or region’s history, taste the local food, remember the scent in the air.
 I believe that the most enriching experiences in a person’s life come from traveling, and I don’t intend to stop anytime soon.

-But travel isn’t my only passion.
+Travel isn’t my only passion.
 Photography is my other love.
 I get it from my mom.
 You’ll rarely see me without a camera in my hand – mobile phone or professional.
 I view the world through a photographer’s eyes, always looking for interesting angles or beautiful light.
 I think unique moments are meant to be captured, and I capture a lot of them!

 I also love anything involving the outdoors – hiking, camping, exploring, you name it.
 I walk to work every day, rain or shine, because it gets me outside.
 I’ll hit the hiking trails around D.C. area and Shenandoah Valley when I can.

 Finally, I’ve been an avid sports fan my entire life.
 I bring elements of it into the blog, and sports tourism is something I’m very interested in.
 I love visiting college football stadiums and seeing each university’s unique traditions.
-Old baseball parks around the U.S. (becoming increasingly rare) are architectural treasures.
+Old baseball parks around the U.S. are architectural treasures.
 And I dream of seeing a football, cricket, or rugby match overseas one day.

 Alright, enough about me for now.
 If you want to follow along, sign up for email alerts, find me on social media, or check out some of the posts.